 - The history of money and monetary objects

 - Counterfeiting and forgery

 Dr. Feingold is the curator of The Value of Money and the author of the companion book of the same name.
 She is also the project director and curator of Women on Money, a new display inspired by the U.S. Treasury's plans to redesign U.S. banknotes to feature historic women.
-Her current research examines counterfeiting in the British Empire, with a focus on the counterfeiting of colonial currencies in Africa.
-She is also working to expand the holdings of the National Numismatic Collection through the Modern Collecting Initiative.
+She is currently working to expand the holdings of the National Numismatic Collection through the Modern Collecting Initiative.

 - Curator of The Value of Money exhibition

 - Project director and curator of the Women on Money project

 - Collecting contemporary currencies and documenting the development of new monetary technologies worldwide

 Feingold, E. The Value of Money.
 Washington, D.C.: Smithsonian Institution Scholarly Press, 2015.